RubberDuckCollector/quizlet-write/README.md

 - [ ] put the data stored at the bottom of the session `txt` file in a separate file as JSON
 - [ ] port the app to the blessed library and make it a fully featured TUI app
 - [ ] turn it into a spaced repitition software
+- [wip] implement a `-help` command line argument
+    - can now calculate the average length of a flash card set/average time taken on a given day knowing the total number of cards studied and the total number sessions studied
+    - implement it as a command line argument taken at the first position
 - [x] mirgrate to argparse
 - [x] streak feature (100% = perfect streak)
 - [x] records system where the program dumps the contents of `results.txt` into a new file with the current date and time accurate to the second into a records dir
-- [x] statistics and tracking - daily word count of terms done
+- [x] statistics and tracking - daily word count of cards done
 - [x] expand --rand functionality to randomize at the end of each round, instead of only at the start of the session
-- [x] tell the user the previous terms done today and the new terms done today
+- [x] tell the user the previous cards done today and the new cards done today
 - [x] 2024-08-31: implement a feature that allows the user to have more than one session open at a time
     - 11-10-2024: (this is done by having separate files tracking the progress of each session, no two files would conceivably be of the same session because the name is decided by time up to 6 digits on the second)
 - [x] implement a feature that tracks every session's % correct and generates a line graph of the session
 - [x] implement a feature where the command line arguments that are passed into the quiz are also written to the record file
-- [x] add a stats tracker for the number of sessions finished in that day, not just the already established terms studied per day
+- [x] add a stats tracker for the number of sessions finished in that day, not just the already established cards studied per day
 - [x] implement a feature where the program ignores lines starting with a # in the flash card file. this allows me to put metadata in the flash card file and print it out when the session starts.
 - [x] remove the 0/0 on the graph (2024-11-01)
 - [x] might not be recording accuracy at 100% completion of the round PLEASE FIX (2024-11-01)